Skip to content

 Members of the Women’s Health team who assisted with the Code Pink.

-In early December 2022, a OneWorld patient entered the Women’s Health clinic at the Livestock Exchange Health campus for her prenatal appointment.
+In December 2022, a OneWorld patient entered the Women’s Health clinic at the Livestock Exchange Health campus for her prenatal appointment.
 The front desk staff noticed the expectant mother was uncomfortable and appeared to be in pain, so she was immediately taken to an exam room for evaluation.

 Within minutes a “Code Pink” was called; the mother was in labor.